astronomer/docs/astro/develop-project.md

 2. Replace the contents of your Astro project's `Dockerfile` with the following:

    ```
-   FROM custom-<airflow-image>
+   FROM custom-<runtime-image>
    ```

-   For example, if your base Runtime image was `quay.io/astronomer/astro-runtime:4.2.0`, this line would be:
+   For example, if your base Runtime image was `quay.io/astronomer/astro-runtime:4.2.10-base`, this line would be:

    ```
-   FROM custom-astro-runtime:4.2.0
+   FROM custom-astro-runtime:4.2.10-base
    ```

 Your Astro project can now utilize Python packages from your private GitHub repository.
 To test your DAGs, you can either [run your project locally](develop-project.md#build-and-run-a-project-locally) or [deploy to Astro](deploy-cli.md).